Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

-- Specify any URL query parameters that Altocloud should ignore.
+- Specify any URL query parameters that Genesys Predictive Engagement should ignore.

-- Indicate whether Altocloud should keep URL fragments.
+- Indicate whether Genesys Predictive Engagement should keep URL fragments.

 - Specify any site search settings.

 Identify the website domains that you want to accept web traffic from.

-- Include only domain and sub-domains labels.
+- Include only domain and sub-domain labels.
 Do not include additional /paths after the domain.

-- Altocloud validates your domain entries and displays an error message if any are incorrect.
+- Genesys Predictive Engagement validates your domain entries and, if any are incorrect, displays an error message.

 - NEW: This list of allowed domains should match the list of allowed domains for the widget.

 Exclude IP addresses

-You can designate IP addresses for which Altocloud should not generate web events.
-For example, you might not want to track visits from internal users.
+You can designate IP addresses for which Genesys Predictive Engagement should not generate web events.
+For example, when you don't want to track visits from internal users.

 - This feature works in addition to whatever blocking your corporate IT department does to block external traffic from competitors, robo-spammers, and so on.

 - You can add up to 10 IP filters.

-- If you are not sure of what IP addresses to exclude, check with your network administrator and watch incoming traffic on your website logs.
+- If you are not sure what IP addresses to exclude, check with your network administrator and watch incoming traffic on your website logs.

-- IP filtering works only when Altocloud processes web beacons.
-Therefore, you cannot use this setting to block Altocloud's tracking of custom events.
+- IP filtering works only when Genesys Predictive Engagement processes web beacons.
+Therefore, you cannot use this setting to block Genesys Predictive Engagement's tracking of custom events.

-- In the Enter an IP filter box, type either a single IP address or use CIDR notation to specify a range of IP addresses.
+IP filter: Specify either a single IP address or use CIDR notation to specify a range of IP addresses.

-- Altocloud supports both IPv4 and IPv6 protocols.
-For IPv6, Altocloud supports both the shorthand and expanded version.
+- Genesys Predictive Engagement supports both IPv4 and IPv6 protocols.
+For IPv6, Genesys Predictive Engagement supports the shorthand and expanded version.

 - IP examples

-- In the adjacent box, type a recognizable name for the IP address.
+Reference name for the IP filter: Specify a recognizable name for the IP address.